Azure-Samples/fabric-rag-langchain-chainlit/README.md

 #### SQL DB Connection Error

-Ocassionally, you may encounter a SQL authentication error.
+Occasionally, you may encounter a SQL authentication error.
 In this case, you will need to configure your `.env` file to use a connection token configuration `CONN_TOKEN` for authentication.
 To obtain the token value follow these steps :

 Open a terminal window and execute the following `azure cli` command,